clami66/AF_unmasked/README.md

-# AlphaFold for integrative structural biology experiments
+# AlphaFold unmasked for better integrative structural biology experiments

-## Installing AF_multitemplate
+## Installing AF_unmasked

 The installation and setup procedure is the same as for the regular version of AlphaFold (non-docker version).
 We recommend Anaconda and mamba along with pip3 to manage the necessary software packages: